barcaroli/R2BEAT/README.md

 sampling designs and incomplete stratified sampling designs (<https://www.istat.it/en/methods-and-tools/methods-and-it-tools/design/design-tools/multiwaysampleallocation>).

-For a complete illustration of the methodology, see the vignette “R2BEAT methodology and use” (<https://barcaroli.github.io/R2BEAT/articles/R2BEAT_methodology.html>).
+For a complete illustration of the methodology see the vignette “R2BEAT methodology and use” (<https://barcaroli.github.io/R2BEAT/articles/R2BEAT_methodology.html>).